b-zhang93/National-Emissions-Inventory-Exploratory-Analysis-Assignment/README.md

 # National-Emissions-Inventory-Exploratory-Analysis-Assignment
-The final assignment for the Exploratory Data Analysis course on Coursera by John Hopkins University.
-Course 3 of 10 of the Data Science Specialization Track.
+**The final assignment for the Exploratory Data Analysis course on Coursera by John Hopkins University.
+Course 3 of 10 of the Data Science Specialization Track.**

-Instructions to reproduce analysis: Follow instructions below or fork repository and run the scripts.
-Datasets should be in the same directory.
+**Instructions to reproduce analysis:** Follow the original assignment instructions below OR fork this repository and run the scripts to create the plots.
+Datasets are already in the same directory if forked.

 Introduction